 Walking past one old man shouting out orders to a pair of youngsters who were hurrying around picking at a kind of fruit that looked like the cross between a lemon and a blackberry, Harry asked, “Are children here just forced to follow in their parents footsteps and remain here away from the source of their people’s immortality?
 I mean, I respect their decision to remove themselves from even that touch of magic, but to force it on their kids?”

 “Oh no,” Nealu snorted.
 “We kaldorei don’t show it as openly as our tauren fellows, but we, too, believe in individuals becoming independent as they become adults, and part of that is making decisions that will shape your lives going forward.
-Once a child here comes of age, they are given the choice to travel to the mainland to join the rest of their kaldorei there, or remain with the village.”
+Once a child here comes of age, they are given the choice to travel to the mainland to join the rest of their kinthere, or remain with the village.”

 He paused thoughtfully, waving idly at a mother going by with a young child.
 “Most of the youngsters over the years have decided to stay.
 Immortality is a minor thing in comparison to living the life they wish to live, away from the rest of their folk, in a simpler environment.”